bekk/bekk-christmas/post/react/context-short-explanaition-and-some-hot-tips.md

 calendar: react
 post_year: 2019
 post_day: 21
-title: 5 neat tricks for React with TypeScript
+title: Some neat things to know when working with React and TypeScript
 image: '![pineaple out of context](https://ibb.co/n74C32d)'
+ingress: >-
-ingress: "\r\n\nI started working with React and TypeScriptabout six months ago.
-Since then I’ve learned a lot, and there are a few things I wish I knew back just started out that would have saved me from messy solutions and som frustrating moments.
-Here are a few things that are nice to know about when you are using react with typescript\r."
+  I started working with React and TypeScriptabout six months ago.
+Since then I’ve learned a lot, and there are a few things I wish I knew when I started out that would have saved me from messy solutions and som frustrating moments.
+  Here are a few things that are nice to know about when you are using react with typescript
 links:
   - title: React+TypeScript Cheatsheets
     url: 'https://github.com/typescript-cheatsheets/react-typescript-cheatsheet'